RIPE-NCC/ripe-database-documentation/docs/03.RIPE-Database-Structure/11-REST-API-Data-model.md

 ***

 #### Grs-sources:
-    a set of available _grs-source_ for the RIPE database
+A set of available _grs-source_ for the RIPE database
 * Source: _name_, _id_ and _grs-id_
 * Valid Values: AFRINIC-GRS, APNIC-GRS, ARIN-GRS, JPIRR-GRS, LACNIC-GRS, RADB-GRS